Reviewer Guidelines

 OpenReview Console

-The console points to the forum page for individual submissions, where you can view details, post comments, and engage in discussions specific to a single submission.
-For a quickstart on how to use the OpenReview forum page, see Using the New Forum Page.
+The OpenReview console provides an overview of all papers assigned to you (for Reviewers and (S)ACs) or submitted by you (for Authors).
+From the console, you can access the forum page for each submission to view details, post comments, and engage in discussions.
+For a quickstart on the OpenReview forum page, see Using the New Forum Page.

 Setting comment visibility